SELF-Technology/self-chain-public/docs/project-status/index.md

 ## 🎯 Quick Summary

 SELF is in **active development** across three main areas: **SELF Chain** testnet with revolutionary Proof-of-AI consensus, **SELF Super-App** with integrated AI assistant, and **SELF Studio** - the AI-native development environment that will be built into the Super-App.
+We are also formalizing the **Stellar Network** growth model: subscription-based membership (Protostars), non-transferable **Stars** for daily usage, and governance via the first **100,000 active subscribers** forming the SELF DAO stewarding 150M tokens.

 ---